-Replenishable out of stock is an essential metric which helps you to know the percentage of sales that you missed out on due to the product or item being out of stock.
+Replenishable out of stock is an essential metric that helps you to know the percentage of sales that you missed out on due to the product or item being out of stock.

-This metric is exclusive for Amazon book vendors. % Views on non-replenishable items helps you identify the titles which can be moved to the manufacture-on demand process as the shoppers are interested in the item.
+This metric is exclusive for Amazon book vendors. % Views on non-replenishable items help you identify the titles which can be moved to the manufactured-on-demand process as the shoppers are interested in the item.

 % Views on non-replenishable items = (Customer glance views on non-replenishable product/ Total customer glance views of the product)*100